Classes began at the University of Arizona on October 1, 1891. The library was located in the basement of Old Main.

 The library was located on the second floor, created to "serve all needs for all times to come."
 In 1904, Estelle Lutrell was hired as the first full-time librarian, and by the time she arrived, a new Library and Museum Building (now called Douglass) was being constructed.
 She oversaw the move into this facility during 1904-05.

 Modeled after the Boston Public Library and featured the UA red-brick-and-roof-tile architecture.
-One unique feature of the reading porch was that Estelle strictly upheld her "no smoking" rule in an era when smoking a was widely accepted social activity.
+One unique feature of the reading porch was that Estelle strictly upheld her "no smoking" rule in an era when smoking was a widely accepted social activity.
 The building is now the Arizona State Museum - North.

 With more than 9 million volumes and state-of-the-art technology, library users have access to information resources worldwide.